z-zang/lm-code-intro-react-router-fakelandia/docs/activity_3.md

 ## Hooray!

 You've done it!
-You've modernised the extremely weird justice system of Fakelandia, and hopefully had some fun and got to experiment a little in the process.
+You've modernised the extremely unusual justice system of Fakelandia, and hopefully had some fun and got to experiment a little in the process.

 Have a well-deserved rest and look forward to using all these skills to make some extremely cool apps!